codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc.md

 ## Testing your Identity provider

-Once you setup the Identity Provider, do the following
+Once you set up the Identity Provider, do the following

-1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management)
+1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management).
 1. Add an active user that will be used for testing.
-We recommend you use your own user
+We recommend you use your own user.
-1. Change Login methog by selecting your Auth provider in the SSO drop-down
+1. Change Login method by selecting your Auth provider from the SSO drop-down.

     {% include image.html
     lightbox="true"